 This Certificate Program has been developed specifically for those individuals whose responsibilities include disability management, as mental health conditions represent the greatest proportion of disability management claims.
-This Mental Health Certificate is designed to guide practitioners towards a perspective of informed “responding” versus well-intentioned “reacting”.
+This Certificate is designed to guide professionals towards a perspective of informed “responding” versus well-intentioned “reacting”.

 In order to receive a Certificate of Completion for this program, all courses in the program must be completed within a three-year time frame.

-Please note that some of these courses have been offered previously and if an individual is interested in pursuing completion of the Certificate Program, it is possible to obtain an exemption for those courses they completed previously, but they must have been completed within the last three years and must provide an original transcript.
+Please note that some of these courses have been offered previously and if an individual wishes to pursue completion of the Certificate Program, it is possible to obtain an exemption for those courses they completed previously, but they must have been completed within the last three years and must provide an original transcript.

 Please note that if any course in the program does not have sufficient registration for the scheduled date, it will be postponed to a later date.

 For details regarding enrollment, please click here: How to Enroll